MicrosoftDocs/Dynamics-365-Operations.fi-fi/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 | **Tila**                         | Tämä toiminto on poistettu. |

-## <a name="platform-updates-for-version-10017-of-finance-and-operations-apps"></a>Taloushallinnon ja toimintojen sovellusten ympäristön päivitysversio 10.0.17
+## <a name="platform-updates-for-version-10017-of-finance-and-operations-apps"></a>Talous- ja toimintosovellusten version 10.0.17 ympäristöpäivitykset

 ### <a name="visual-studio-2015"></a>Visual Studio2015